nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/specification-attributes.md

 ![Add new](_static/specification-attributes/new-attribute.jpg)

-On the *Attribute info* panel, enter:
+In the *Attribute info* panel, enter:
 - The **Name** of the specification attribute.
 - The **Display order** number.